xbeat/Machine-Learning/README.md

 ## VGG Networks in Python

 VGG Networks VGG Networks are a series of convolutional neural network models proposed by the Visual Geometry Group (VGG) at the University of Oxford.
 They achieved excellent performance on the ImageNet dataset and sparked interest in deeper neural networks.

+## 7 Transfer Learning Models for Convolutional Neural Networks

+Introduction to Transfer Learning in CNNs

+Transfer learning is a powerful technique in deep learning where knowledge gained from training on one task is applied to a different but related task.
+In the context of Convolutional Neural Networks (CNNs), transfer learning allows us to leverage pre-trained models on large datasets to improve performance on smaller, specific tasks.
+This approach is particularly useful when we have limited data or computational resources.

 ## Introduction to Fourier Transforms in Python